Last updated · May 22, 2026

 Where data is processed.

 KidTag is operated from the United States.
 Firebase, our hosting platform, may process data in multiple regions around the world.
 By using the service, you consent to your data being transferred to and processed in the United States and other jurisdictions where Firebase operates.
-The end-to-end encryption described above travels with the data: ciphertext stored in another region is still ciphertext, and our guarantees don't change based on where a particular server sits.
+We acknowledge that data residency matters: regardless of which region a particular Firebase server sits in, your data is encrypted at rest with Google-managed keys, and access is restricted at the database layer by Firestore security rules to your household and the households you've explicitly trusted.

 What we do not do.